hmajid2301/blog/content/slides/gophercon-otel/_index.md

 - Bottlenecks in the system

 {{% note %}}
+- How many have dealt with 3AM production issues with no visibility?
 - 53% of users abandon after 3s delay (Google)
 {{% /note %}}